Will-Stahl/distributed_systems_projects/Project_2/Readme.md

 You can press `ENTER` in the terminal window where you ran the `java StartSystem Quorum` system command to terminate the process.

-IMPORTANT NOTE: There is a slight degree of randomness associated with our server tests for the "quorum" consistency which we were not able to find the root cause for.
+<b>IMPORTANT NOTE:</b> There is a slight degree of randomness associated with our server tests for the "quorum" consistency which we were not able to find the root cause for.
 If the quorum tests do fail, then please close all terminals and relaunch two fresh terminal windows in the `test` directory and run the above 2 commands (`java StartSystem sequential` and `java -cp ./../lib/junit-4.13.2.jar:./../lib/hamcrest-core-1.3.jar:.
 RunTestClass sequential`) again to run the tests.
 We weren't encountering any issues during manual testing, but our unit tests sometimes fail for quorum consistency.
 Again, this is a slightly random thing that happens and the tests are expected to run and execute correctly 95% of the time.
 Tests may also occasionally fail due to connection errors (`java.net.ConnectException: Connection refused`) If this happens, please run them again after restarting `StartSystem`.

 ## Design Doc

 ### Assumptions/Decisions/Limitations

 In order to guarantee read-your-writes consistency, we wait to return to the client until its write request has propagated through the Bulletin Board System.

+Further limitations are discussed in detail in the next section.

 ### Components